HolySheet/HolySheet/README.md

 - Google Sheets do not affect Drive quota
 - Google Sheets allow for (an undocumented) 10+MB per sheet
 - Base91 turns files into text with ~22% overhead
-- A [JSON protocol](https://github.com/RubbaBoy/HolySheet/blob/master/InterfaceProtocol.md) allows for separated GUI, or other program interfacing
+- The use of gRPC allows for separated GUI, or other program interfacing in any language

 ## Installing